Jotrillion/jotrillion/README.md

 Hello, GitHub! 👋

-I'm <Jotrillion>, a student at Brigham Young University-Idaho interested in  such as: computer science, data science, web development, machine learning.
+I'm Jotrillion, a student at Brigham Young University-Idaho interested in  such as: computer science, data science, web development, machine learning.
 Welcome to my GitHub profile!

 ## About Me